-As the Coronavirus (COVID-19) pandemic continues to effect Canada, we will be implementing additional protective measures in order to protect our staff and our customers.
+As the Coronavirus (COVID-19) pandemic continues to affect Canada, we will be updating our protective measures in order to continue to prioritize the safety of our staff and our customers.
 These additional measures are subject to change at any time.
-COVID-19 – New Classroom Practices As an essential service provider, Worksite Safety will continue to provide classroom-based health and safety… Read more »
+COVID-19 – Classroom Practices As an essential service provider, Worksite Safety will continue to provide… Read more »

 Customer Service & Support How do I contact Worksite Safety?
 Office hours are 8:00 am to 8:00 pm Monday-Friday.
 Our offices are closed during weekends and statutory holidays.
 Toll Free: 1 866 756 5552 Email: firstname.lastname@example.org Head Office Address: Suite 401 – 55 Head Street, Dundas, Ontario, L9H 3H8 Classroom Safety Training How do I… Read more »